Th3Revenge/PolicyNet/README.md

 - In `./notebooks/Ablation_Study.ipynb` an evaluation after training only on the sequence of images is performed.
 This notebooks uses image representations provided by the script in `./vit/`

 - `./notebooks/Smoother_brakes.ipynb` considers the case of a pre-processed brake signal.
 The image representations needed are provided by the script in `./vit/`

+- `./figures_generation/` contains a notebook with the code for generating the plots that have been added to the thesis, starting from the provided tensors of model predictions.
+The figures are in there too.